Cubs vs. Rays Player Props Betting Odds

-Wander Franco and Nico Hoerner are two of the players with prop bets available when the Tampa Bay Rays and the Chicago Cubs square off at Wrigley Field on Tuesday (first pitch at 8:05 PM ET).
+Bookmakers have listed player props for Wander Franco and others when the Tampa Bay Rays visit the Chicago Cubs at Wrigley Field on Wednesday at 2:20 PM ET.

 Bet on this matchup or its props with DraftKings!